amirgamil/carly/README.md

 You will also need a MongoDB atlas account (free tier M0 can be accessed by anyone).
 Once you've made an account, configure a user with admin access and store the username, password, and shared URL in a .env file with MONGO_USER, MONGO_PASS, MONGO_SHARD_URL as the variable names respectively.
 Make sure that this .env file is located in the same directory as the go.mod file.

-You will also need to create a .env.local file and populate it with two variables `NEXT_PUBLIC_HOST=localhost:3000 NEXT_PUBLIC_HOSTAPI=127.0.0.1:port/api`
+You will also need to create a .env.local file inside the frontend folder and populate it with two variables `NEXT_PUBLIC_HOST=localhost:3000 NEXT_PUBLIC_HOSTAPI=127.0.0.1:port/api`
 You can select any port like 8998.